locationtech/udig-platform/docs/user/en/Help Menu.rst

 Submit Log...
 -------------

-This command opens the `Send Log dialog <Send%20Log%20dialog.html>`_ allowing you to send your error log to the development team for review.
+This command opens the :doc:`Send Log dialog` allowing you to send your error log to the development team for review.

 Find and Install